For help on leases issues, please use the contact form here. It asks the essential information and saves us time:

-The LKP seeks to identify and accredit property managing agents who sign up to open accounting and straight dealing.
+The managing agents that are accredited sign up to good governance, open accounting and straight dealing.

 They charge a clear fee for property management – often on behalf of the residents’ own management companies – and do not pocket commissions offered by insurers, energy companies and assorted service providers.

 In short, they don’t collude with others to overcharge the residents, which is particularly depressing to encounter with the elderly in retirement developments.

 To be accredited, LKP managing agents must sign up to a 35-point accreditation process, and residents in the blocks they manage are selected at random to provide references.

 LKP is very proud to be a member – an “accelerated start-up” – with the Open Data Institute, founded by the world wide web inventor Sir Tim Berners Lee and Sir Nigel Shadbolt, the artificial intelligence academic at Oxford. its aim is to make publicly available data more widely accessible and socially useful.
 LKP fully accords with those aims and we understand that by providing data – on leasehold, on offshore property ownership, on tribunal decisions – we will crack many of the scams and exploitation in leasehold.
 Owning a home really should not be this complicated, and it isn’t in other jurisdictions outside England and Wales.

 Leasehold Knowledge Partnership Limited (company number: 08999652) is a company limited by guarantee that is a registered charity (number: 1162584) with the Charities Commission.

 Better Retirement Housing www.betterretirementhousing.com deals with retirement housing issues.

 The Open Data Institute